John Farley (pilot): Flying career

-Able to husband the unique attributes of first class aeronautical engineer and exceptional pilot, it came as somewhat of a disappointment to Farley that following the 1957 Defence White Paper produced by Duncan Sandys, he had to settle for a ground tour having passed out from the Operational Conversion Unit on the Hawker Hunter.
+Aa an aeronautical engineer and exceptional pilot, it came as a disappointment to Farley that following the 1957 Defence White Paper produced by Duncan Sandys, he had to settle for a ground tour.

+This was despite having passed out from the Operational Conversion Unit on the Hawker Hunter.
 Eager to fly, this led to Farley sneaking into the office of the day fighter poster and highlighting his name on some of the posting forms whilst the officer was out playing sport.

+His reward was a posting to No. 4 Squadron RAF at RAF Jever, West Germany, for a tour on the Hunter.

+This was followed by a posting to the Central Flying School at RAF Cranwell where he became an instructor on the Jet Provost.

+Test Pilot

-His reward was a posting to No. 4 Squadron RAF at RAF Jever, West Germany, for a tour on the Hunter which was followed by a posting to the Central Flying School at RAF Cranwell where he became an instructor on the Jet Provost.
-It was during this tour that he was rewarded in 1963 with the slot he most desired, that of a place at the Empire Test Pilots' School at RAE Farnborough, completing the highly challenging course with a distinguished pass.
+In 1963 he was rewarded with the slot he most desired, that of a place at the Empire Test Pilots' School at RAE Farnborough, completing the course with a distinguished pass.